 Yosemite National Park

 I couldn’t make a list about places to elope in Northern California and not include Yosemite.
 Beautiful meadows and cliffs are just the beginning of what this place has to offer.
 Keep in mind that this is one of the busiest places in California, so if you’re looking for a location with some privacy, I highly advise against this park.
 Regardless of the time of year you visit, you’ll run into crowds and more than likely, other couples getting married in the park.

 Trinidad is a small costal town located on the coast of California near Patrick’s Point.
 This scenic town is known for their stunning beaches, hiking trails, and famous lighthouse.
 It’s one of my favorite towns and one of the best places for a Northern California elopement.
 It’s quiet, slow, and such a charming place to honeymoon.
+If you’re looking for a mix of Redwoods, black sand beaches, and epic overlooks, Trinidad might just be the place for you.

 Lassen Volcanic National Park

 It’s not called a “mini Yellowstone” for nothing!
-This underrated national park has some of the most unique landscapes you’ll come across.
+This underrated national park has some of the most unique landscapes you may ever see.
 From active volcanoes and pine trees to hydrothermal pools and alpine lakes, Lassen is the place to be for adventurous elopements in Northern California.
 This is one of the least-visited national parks in the United States.
 Plan your trip right, and you could have the entire park to yourself (yes, I’m serious).

-One of my favorite cities in the world, San Francisco, has various places for your Northern California elopement.
+One of my favorite cities in the world, San Francisco, has a variety of places to choose from for your Northern California elopement.
 From beaches and mountains to downtown shopping malls and skyscrapers, San Francisco truly has it all.
 Plus, they have some incredible restaurants and activities you can do before or after your ceremony.
 This is the perfect place for a week long trip.
 Have your elopement ceremony on the beach and then take a picture with the Golden Gate Bridge the very next day.
 This is my top recommendation for couples looking to honeymoon and elope all in one spot.

 Salt Point State Park